Forze

-Forze is a hydrogen electric vehicle racing team.
+Forze Hydrogen Racing is a hydrogen electric vehicle racing team.
 It is run by students and was founded at the Delft University of Technology in 2007 by Edgar van Os and has built 8 hydrogen fuel cell racing vehicles.
 The team's offices and workshops are located at the Schiehal in Delft.
 In 2007, the team began designing and building go-karts with a hydrogen-electric drivetrain.
 With these vehicles they participated in the Formula Zero competition, hence the name ForZe.
 After five years the first full-size hydrogen race car was built, the Forze VI.
 Another three years later the project of the Forze VII began.
 This became the first hydrogen-electric racecar to ever participate in an official race against fossil-fueled vehicles.
 The latest iteration, the Forze VIII, was the first hydrogen-electric race car to ever beat petrol powered cars, and came in 2nd place at the Gamma Racing Days in Assen in 2019.
 Over the coming years the team wants to develop its cars in such a way that they can compete in a Le Mans Prototype endurance series.